 - Wine Etiquette

-This class should take 30 days to complete; however, you'll have six months' access to the content and can start at any time and move at your own pace.
+These self-paced courses take an “intimidation-free” approach to wine, which is to say the discussions revolve around gradually discovering aromas and flavors people can relate to – that hint of roses, black cherries, coconut or perhaps peaches – without taking away from the artisan, holistic approach many winemakers take when crafting their wines.
 Learners will purchase their own wines, suggested by a curated list, to better understand the different regions, varieties, styles, and production methods discussed in the class.
 The required textbook is Wine Appreciation by C.E.
 Butzke.

 About the Instructor